The Best Men's Hiking Boots of 2017

 Ankle stability is the defining benefit of boots compared to hiking shoes or trail runners.
 Hikers who choose boots rather than a low-cut hiking shoe do so for ankle support and torsional stability.
 Hiking boots with a mid height, or full cut, reduce the chance of taking missteps and twisting ankles.
 During long days carrying a pack, this support keeps the ankles and feet from tiring.
 When choosing a boot for stability, first keep in mind that a boot that fits your foot well is necessary for stabilizing your ankle and foot.
 Try on several models, noting how well your heel and forefoot stay put in the footbed.
 See the chart below for the overall stability score each product received.

 Finally, we manhandled each product by grabbing the sole by the heel and toe and twisting side to side to get an idea of the torsional stability each provides.
 This is best described as the boot's ability to resist twisting of the sole on uneven surfaces.
 Better torsional stability translates to less fatigued feet on rough terrain, especially when carrying a load.
 Overall, we awarded the Salomon Quest 4D II GTX a perfect 10 in this metric.
 It ticked all the boxes (tall ankle collar, wide forefoot, torsional rigidity) in the lab, and gave us tons of confidence to speed through rough terrain in the field.
 The Renegade received the next highest ratings.
 This comes as no surprise.
 These mid and heavyweight models focus on stability and support.
-Also notable are the Tiago and Merrell Capra Venture, the most supportive lightweight models.
+Also notable are the Tor Ultra Hi, Tiago, and Merrell Capra Venture, the most supportive lightweight models.
 We weighted stability 20% of total scores.

 When you place your foot on the trail or a rock, you want it to stay put.
 Each product we tested has a unique lug pattern and sole shape, and different performance characteristics.
 In addition to our non-structured backcountry playtime, we devised five tests to compare traction.
 We poked around some rocky outcrops until we found the ideal slopes, one where half the models performed well, and half went slipping and sliding.
 First, we tested each boot's ability to climb and descend steep granite slabs.
 All the competitors handled gentle grades well, and when we started reaching the limits of what is possible in hiking boots, the Capra Venture and Asolo Jumla GV stuck the best.